duckdb/duckdb-web/docs/guides/import/s3_express_one.md

 We ran two experiments on a `c7gd.12xlarge` instance using the [LDBC SF300 Comments `creationDate` Parquet file](https://blobs.duckdb.org/data/ldbc-sf300-comments-creationDate.parquet) file (also used in the [microbenchmarks of the performance guide](../performance/benchmarks#data-sets)).

-The "loaing only" variant is running the load as part of an [`EXPLAIN ANALYZE`](../meta/explain_analyze) statement to measure the runtime without account creating a local table, while the "creating local table" variant uses [`CREATE TABLE ...
-AS`](../../sql/statements/create_table) to create a persistent table on the local disk.

 <div class="narrow_table"></div>

 | Experiment | File size | Runtime |
 |:---|:-|:---|
 | Loading only from Parquet | 4.1 GB | 3.5s |
 | Creating local table from Parquet | 4.1 GB | 5.1s |

+The "loading only" variant is running the load as part of an [`EXPLAIN ANALYZE`](../meta/explain_analyze) statement to measure the runtime without account creating a local table, while the "creating local table" variant uses [`CREATE TABLE ...
+AS`](../../sql/statements/create_table) to create a persistent table on the local disk.